stoneneedle/segiphysite/README.md

 ## Overview
 Web site with a search engine using Giphy's API, a demonstration of API calls using JS fetch() (initially a demonstration of AJAX/jQuery, but as this is moving toward deprecation, fetch() was chosen).
 This project was undertaken for educational purposes as part of the Hofstra Quickstart web development bootcamp.

+The live version may be found at [GIPHY SE Site](https://stoneneedle.github.io/segiphysite).

 ## Usage
 There are two search panels on the site.
 The one on the left (blue) uses Giphy's search API to return a preview of GIF images as the user types.
 Pushing the 'add' button adds a number of GIFs specified by the select menu to a panel (which is lost on page refresh).